wasm-forge/wasi2ic/README.md

 `wasi2ic` is a tool to convert WebAssembly System Interface (WASI) dependent projects to run on the Internet Computer (IC) computer.

-## Installation

-    Clone this repository using the command:

 ## Usage